panda3d/panda3d-docs/programming/configuration/accessing-config-vars-in-a-program.rst

 Panda3D uses a :ref:`configuration file <configuring-panda3d>` named
 Config.prc.
 Panda3D supplies functions to easily read values out of Config.prc, and to alter their values in memory (the modified values are not written back out to disk).
-The ability to read an alter configuration settings procedurally has two major uses:
+The ability to read and alter configuration settings procedurally has two major uses:

 #.
 Storing your own configuration data.